Lacrymology/states/uwsgi/doc/pillar.rst

 Pillar
 ======

-Following pillar keys are used by many uWSGI instances (softwares that use :doc:`index` as application server).
+Following pillar keys are used by many :doc:`index` instances (softwares that use :doc:`index` as application server).

 Optional
 --------